PhilsModules/phils-random-names/Updates.md

 # Update Notes

+## Version 1.6.3 - Bug Fixes 🐛
+### Bug Fixes
+*   **Preview Window:** Fixed an issue where the Result Preview window was not scrollable, cutting off the "Post" button for long lists.
+*   **Generator Logic:** Fixed a bug where setting a quantity to "0" (e.g. for Drinks) would incorrectly default to 5.

+## Version 1.6.1 - The Ownership Fix 🔒
+### Bug Fixes
+*   **Item Permissions:** Fixed a bug where generated items (Food, Drinks, Loot) were created with ownership `None`, preventing players from interacting with them.
+Items are now correctly created with `Owner` permission for all players.

+### Content
+*   **Refined Descriptions**: Approx 300 books, 435 drinks, 564 food items, 390 gemstones (including a second polish pass), 500 plants, and 540 trinkets have been updated with flavorful descriptions and price ranges.

 ## Version 1.6.0 - The Reroll Update 🎲
 ### Features
 *   **Preview & Reroll:** Kicking "Generate" for Food, Drinks, and Loot now opens a **Preview Window** instead of spamming the chat immediately.